daotoyi/blog/content/post/hugo-manual.md

 ## fix content {#fix-content}

-`hugo server` to show effect on website will deployed.
+`hugo server` to show effect on website will be deployed.

 example: